-If you are a film student enrolled at the American Film Institute, Carnegie Mellon University School of Drama, Columbia University School of the Arts, NYU Tisch School of the Arts, USC School of Cinematic Arts, or the UCLA School of Theater, Film and Television, grants are available through your institution to produce short films and write screenplays.
-There are additional awards at USC, AFI, and NYU: at USC there is also a production award for an animated short; at AFI there is a tuition scholarship; and at NYU there is a $100,000 production award for a feature film.
+If you are a film student enrolled at the American Film Institute, Carnegie Mellon University School of Drama, Columbia University School of the Arts, NYU Tisch School of the Arts, USC School of Cinematic Arts, or the UCLA School of Theater, Film and Television, grants are available through your institution to produce short films and write feature screenplays.
+There are additional awards at USC, AFI, and NYU: at USC there is also a production award for an animated short; at AFI there is a tuition scholarship; and at NYU there is a $100,000 production award for a first feature film.
 In general, production grant applications should include a script for an 8-15 minute film, shooting schedule, and a budget.
 Screenwriting grant applications are comprised of a feature length script for a film or a television pilot.
 Submission criteria may vary depending on the institution.

 If you have a screenplay further along in development: producers can apply with a screenplay to the Film Independent Producing Lab for the Sloan Producers Grant or for the Fast Track Grant.

 If you have a feature film and you need finishing funds: filmmakers can apply to Tribeca for the Filmmaker Fund grant.

 If you are looking for distribution for a feature film: producers can apply with a finished film along with a distribution proposal to Film Independent for a Distribution Grant.